richlip/mws-restaurant-stage-1-master/README.md

 # Mobile Web Specialist Certification Course
 ---
-#### _Three Stage Course Material Project - Restaurant Reviews_
+#### Part two of the 3 stage course

-## Project Overview: Stage 1
+## Project Overview: Stage 2

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+The project aim of the **Restaurant Reviews** project in **Stage One** was to make a site responsive.
+Now in stage **Stage two**, the aim is to make the site offline usable.

 ### Specification

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.
+This project at stage 2 consists of 2 folders, you have to download, the first one is this folder with the html code of the website.
+The second folder, you have to doenload, is the api server, you can find here:  `https://github.com/richlip/mws-restaurant-stage-2-master`.

 ### What do I do from here?
+1. Change to the other folder with ther server:
+Let's start with running commands in your terminal, known as command line interface (CLI) Install project dependancies
+**# npm i**
+Install Sails.js globally
+**# npm i sails -g**
+Start the server
+**# node server**
+You should now have access to your API server environment
+debug: Environment : development debug: Port : 1337

-1. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
+2. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
 Python has some simple tools to do this, and you don't even need to know Python.
 For most people, it's already installed on your computer.

 In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

-2. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
+3. With your server running, visit the site: `http://localhost:8000`, and look around for a bit to see what the current experience looks like.
-3. Explore the provided code, and make start making a plan to implement the required features in three areas: responsive design, accessibility and offline use.
-4. Write code to implement the updates to get this site on its way to being a mobile-ready website.

 ### Note about ES6

-Most of the code in this project has been written to the ES6 JavaScript specification for compatibility with modern web browsers and future proofing JavaScript code.
-As much as possible, try to maintain use of ES6 in any additional JavaScript you write.
+Some notes from myself, i used an older laptop to work with, screen was too small for programming...
+If you find and error, send it to me;-)